10up/wp-local-docker-docs/_includes/markdown/Installation.md

 ## Installation

-Once all installation prerequisites have been met, WP Local Docker is installed as a global npm package by running `npm install -g wp-local-docker-generator`.
+Once all installation prerequisites have been met, WP Local Docker is installed as a global npm package by running `npm install -g wp-local-docker`.
 You can confirm it has been installed by running `10updocker --version`.

 ## Configuration